robounohito/bookmarks/README.md

 ## Development server

 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Description

 Bookmarks module contains everything needed.
 I added effects, mock json response and loading indicator to make it more complete.
+I use Ramda to handle immutability.

 bookmarks.types describes persistent state.